-\Intramural Athletic Program:
+Intramural Athletic Program:

 An intramural athletic program is offered and run by the Channahon Park District.
-Information regarding co-educational Basketball and Volleyball is available through the Park District at 815-467-7275.
+Information regarding coeducational Basketball and Volleyball is available through the Park District at 815-467-7275.

-Attendance
+Attendance/Absence

 Consistent student attendance is a key factor in student achievement and educational success.
-It is the legal responsibility of the parent/ guardian to ensure that their child attend school daily and on time.
-Please make every effort to avoid removing your son or daughter from school for vacation or other reasons not including illness or bereavement.
+It is the legal responsibility of the parent/guardian to ensure that their child(ren) attend school daily and on time.